benibela/xidel/readme.txt

        Object stores a set of values as associative map.
 The values can be accessed similar to a function call, e.g.: {"name": value, ...}("name").
-       Xidel also has {"name": value, ..}.name as an additional syntax to access properties.
-       jn:keys returns a sequence of all property names, libjn:values a sequence of values.
+       Xidel also has {"name": value, ..}.name and {"name": value, ..}/name as an additional, propietary syntax to access properties. jn:keys or $object() returns a sequence of all property names, libjn:values a sequence of values.
        Used with global variables, you can copy an object with obj2 := obj (objects are immutable, but properties can be changed with obj2.foo := 12, which will create a new object with the changed property)